 The Reno 2 is also significantly lighter than the Reno 10x Zoom, at 189g compared to 210g, making it feel handier and less like a heavy implement in your pocket.

 When it comes to actual screen quality, the Reno 2 is, well… fine.
 As we mentioned, it has a 6.5-inch AMOLED screen with a 1080×2400 pixel resolution.
-It’s bright, sharp, and clear – exactly what you’d want from a phone in 2019, but it isn't anything remarkable.
+It’s bright, sharp, and clear – exactly what you’d want from a phone, but it isn't anything remarkable.

 The Oppo Reno 2 has four rear facing cameras: a 48Mp wide-angle lens, a 13Mp telephoto lens for better zooming, an 8Mp ultra wide-angle lens, and unusually, a 2Mp monochromatic lens to help bring out extreme light and dark areas of photos.